Peoples Financial Services (PFIS)

 Share Repurchases

-- Peoples Financial Services Corp. announced the restart of its common stock repurchase plan in May 2023.
+- Peoples Financial Services Corp. restarted its previously announced stock repurchase plan after a temporary suspension.

 Share Issuance